cunnie/docs/mac-mini-CF.md

 Do **not** make the mistake that we did, thinking we could mix the Crucial RAM with the Apple RAM: Originally we had purchased only 32GiB from Crucial, with the belief that we could retain 8GiB of the 12GiB that were included with our Mac Pro, for a grand total of 40GiB.
 We were doomed to disappointment.
 The Crucial RAM was RDIMM; the Apple RAM was UDIMM. "[Do not mix UDIMMs and RDIMMs,](http://support.apple.com/kb/HT6064)" says Apple on its Mac Pro memory specification page.
 If you mix them, like we did, the Mac Pro will not boot but instead will beep plaintively.

+<a name="storage"><sup>3</sup></a> Our actual ESXi installation differs from the instructions given here; specifically, we use a 16GiB disk rather than a 750GB disk for the ESXi install (note that we could have opted for an even smaller 5.2GB disk, "[When booting from a local disk or SAN/iSCSI LUN, a **5.2GB disk is required** to allow for the creation of the VMFS volume and a 4GB scratch partition on the boot device](http://pubs.vmware.com/vsphere-55/index.jsp?topic=%2Fcom.vmware.vsphere.upgrade.doc%2FGUID-DEB8086A-306B-4239-BF76-E354679202FC.html)").
+Subsequently we attach a 1.5TiB iSCSI target to our ESXi host.

+We opted not to describe our more-complicated storage configuration (16GiB boot + 1.5TiB iSCSI) because it doesn't further the goal of this series of blog posts, i.e. how to install Cloud Foundry in a simple manner: it would unnecessarily lengthen the steps required to complete the install as well as burden the user with additional hardware requirements (i.e. a NAS).

+<a name="esxi_license"><sup>4</sup></a> Our use of DRS ([Distributed Resource Scheduler](http://www.vmware.com/products/vsphere/features/drs-dpm.html)) requires us to use an Enterprise or Enterprise Plus license.

 # World's Smallest IaaS, Part 2

+In this blog post, we describe the procedure to deploy [Pivotal CF Operations Manager](http://docs.pivotal.io/pivotalcf/customizing/) (a web-based tool for deploying Cloud Foundry) and [BOSH](https://github.com/cloudfoundry/bosh) (a VM that creates other VMs) to a VMware vCenter.

+***[2014-10-07 this blog post has been updated to reflect ESXi 5.5U2, VCSA 5.5U2, the pivotal.io domain, and Pivotal CF 1.3.1]***

 ***[2014-06-29 this blog post has been updated to reflect installation on a 64GiB Mac Pro (not a 16GiB Mac Mini, which didn't have enough RAM to deploy Cloud Foundry)]***

-In this blog post, we describe the procedure to deploy [Pivotal CF Operations Manager](http://docs.gopivotal.com/pivotalcf/customizing/) (a web-based tool for deploying Cloud Foundry) and [BOSH](https://github.com/cloudfoundry/bosh) (a VM that creates other VMs) to a VMware vCenter.

 ### Pre-requisites